Financial-Times/o-ads/docs/docs/managing-consent.md

 On FT.com we use a client-side library `o-ads` to abstract away the complexity of making different types of ad-requests on different pages.
 The `o-ads` library contains a module specifically used to handle key/value targeting for ad-requests: [o-ads targeting module](https://github.com/Financial-Times/o-ads/blob/master/src/js/targeting.js)

 The targeting module implements simple public methods for setting/getting targeting key/values that go into ad-requests.
-Note that on FT.com all `o-ads` public functions are exposed on the `window.oAds` object, therefore we are able to run the following commands such as `oAds.targeting.get()` in the dev-tools console and this will output the set of targeting key/values that has been set for ads on the page.
+Note that on FT.com all `o-ads` public functions are exposed on the `window.oAds` object, therefore we are able to run the following command `oAds.targeting.get()` in the dev-tools console and this will output the set of targeting key/values that has been set for ads on the page.

 #### Where is targeting data derived from